-Calcium Stones: Do NOT limit consumption of calcium foods.
-Limit the consumption of high oxalate foods such as tea, coffee, cola, chocolate, nuts and green leafy vegetables such as spinach.
+Calcium Stones: Do NOT limit the consumption of calcium foods.
+Limit the consumption of high oxalate foods such as tea, coffee, cola, chocolate, nuts, and green leafy vegetables such as spinach.
 After a thorough work-up, medications are tailored to the problem discovered.
 The most common sources include:

 - Renal Leak Hypercalciuria: This is when the kidneys spill excess calcium in the urine.
-Treatments include water, a stone dissolver such as UroCit-K and possibly hydrochlorothizide to reabsorb the calcium.
+Treatments include water, a stone dissolver such as UroCit-K, and possibly hydrochlorothiazide to reabsorb the calcium.

 - Absorptive Hypercalcemia: Excess calcium is discovered in the blood from the intestines absorbing more than enough calcium.
 Limiting oxalate containing foods and regular water drinking can treat this.